mizziness/craft3-webpack5-tailwind2-boilerplate/README.md

 ```
 (I use `yarn` for my project, but you don't need to - use the tool of your choice.)

 Webpack assets are set up to serve from `localhost:8080` by default.

+*Note:* The URL "http://localhost:8080" won't show anything by default, but you can check http://localhost:8080/app.bundle.js to make sure things are running.
+If you prefer to have a page load, though, you can edit `wpconfig/webpack.common.js` and uncomment the `new HtmlWebpackPlugin` code block.
+This will generate an `index.html` file along with your assets.

 You can include your chunked/hashed assets in Craft CMS templates by using [Twigpack](https://nystudio107.com/docs/twigpack/)'s features: